haowulab/haowulab.github.io/pages/bio.md

 biostatistics/bioinformatics/computational biology.
 <p>
 My five-year Ph.D. study was full of struggle, depression, sleepless nights, as well as enjoyment.
-I obtained my degree in 2010 and found a tenure track position.
+I obtained my degree in 2010, and fortunately found a tenure track faculty position at Emory.
 Since then I have been fully enjoying the academic freedom and intellectual challenges, and working on problems I'm interested in.

 <p>
-In my leisure time I listen to music and participate different sports including running, swimming, soccer and tennis.
+In my leisure time I listen to music and participate in different sports including running, swimming, soccer and tennis.
-I especially enjoy playing soccer and tennis with my two boys and watching them play in the tournaments.
+I especially enjoy playing soccer and tennis with my two boys (both are very good athletes), and watching them play in the tournaments.

 <!-- <a href="http://www.youtube.com/watch?v=8qjc7uzjPmc">watching them play games</a>. -->